roychen-arm/arm_zena_css_reference_stack/README.md

 ## 0. 🔶Enable Unprivileged User Namespaces on the Host

-You need root privileges on the host machine to run the following commands, which enable unprivileged user namespaces before launching this software stack.
+You need root privileges on the host machine to run the following commands, which enable unprivileged user namespaces before launching this reference software stack.

 ※ These settings will reset after the host is rebooted.
 ```bash